daniel-mar/daniel-mar/README.md

 #### Here are a collection of projects that I've developed throughout my software development journey!

 - ⚡ Fun fact about me: I get a kick out of finding more efficient ways in doing repetitive tasks.
 Especially when I garden!
+- "The more I know, the more I realize I don't know."
+I truly love being able to continously learn & progress in development.

 # Frontend Development